 VI.
-Migration and the free movement of persons
+Migration and the free movement of people

 31. Africa is making progress towards the free movement of people across borders.
-Economic growth will follow, through tourism, trade and investment, human capital mobility, and finding solutions to labour skill gaps and skills mismatch.
-The Africa Regional Integration Index findings showed that the best-performing dimension of regional integration of five out of the eight regional economic communities was the free movement of people.
-ECOWAS and EAC are the best performing regional economic communities on the free movement of people with 0.733 and 0.664 scores, respectively, while COMESA had the weakest performance, with an average score of 0.385.
+Economic growth will follow through tourism, trade and investment, human capital mobility, and finding solutions to labour skill gaps and skills mismatch.
+The Africa Regional Integration Index findings showed that the best performing dimension of regional integration of five out of the eight RECs was the free movement of people.
+ECOWAS and EAC are the best performing RECs on the free movement of people, with 0.733 and 0.664 scores, respectively, while COMESA had the weakest performance, with an average score of 0.385.
 ECOWAS has in place an ECOWAS passport and no visa requirements.
 EAC is also implementing its Protocol on Movement and Labour.

-32. Throughout the regional economic communities, progress has been made in liberalizing visa regimes for other Africans.
-The Africa Visa Openness Report 2018-Visa Openness Index, produced by AfDB and the African Union, reveals that the average African can now travel to 25 per cent of other African countries without a visa (up from 22 per cent in 2017, and from 20 per cent in 2016), while a steady 24 per cent of African countries offer a visa on arrival to the average African traveller.
+32. Throughout the RECs, progress has been made in liberalizing visa regimes for other Africans.
+The Africa Visa Openness Report 2019 - Visa Openness Index, produced by AfDB and the African Union, reveals that, in